-- Each Week will contain a copy of a quiz covering the week's material. - Week 3 will contain several pictures and word, excel, and PowerPoint documents to demonstrate file explorer view options. - Week 5 will contain sample Document, Excel, and PowerPoint files - Week 7 will contain a Resume and PowerPoint template - The Student will create a personal directory in their Documents folder in Module 2.
+- Each Week will contain a copy of a quiz covering the week's material. - Week 3 will contain several pictures and a word document to demonstrate file explorer view options. - Week 5 will contain sample Document, Excel, and PowerPoint files - Week 7 will contain a Resume and PowerPoint template - The Student will create a personal directory in their Documents folder in Module 2.